madskristensen/ExtensibilityTools/README.md

 #### ImageMoniker Intellisense
-Over 3500 images is available as ImageMonikers in the KnownMonikers collection.
-You can now see all the images directly inside Intellisense.
+Over 3500 images is available as ImageMonikers in the KnownMonikers collection in VS. You can now see all the images directly inside Intellisense.

 ![VSCT Intellisense groups menus](art/image-monikers.png)